beugz-z/hackvens-2024-write-up/analyse-me-write-up.md

 ```

 The text is obsfucate like a qwerty keyboard and whe can see some Backspace.
 Some command may be thinking to a ssh connexion.
-After deobfuscating the output, i got this for the ssh command : <br>
+After deobfuscating the output, i got this for the ssh command :
 ```

 ssh h4ck3r0@remote-server-ssh.hackvens.fr -p 2222
 yes
 p00sszz0r[Backspace][Backspace][Backspace][Backspace][Backspace][Backspace][Backspace][Backspace][Backspace][Backspace]ch4'p12[Backspace]0n